digvijaypundkar/Financial-Analysis-of-Stocks-using-Python/README.md

 ### Data Preparation

 The analysis covers stock data from January 2018 to mid-August 2020, focusing on the impact of COVID-19.
-Key stocks include SPY, AAL, ZM, NFLX, and FB.
-Data, including price and volume, was retrieved using yfinance and combined into a single dataframe for easy comparison.

 Key stocks of interest include:
 •⁠  ⁠*S&P 500 ETF (SPY)*: A broad representation of the U.S. economy.